eficode-academy/argocd-katas/projects.md

 **Create a project manifest**

 Look at the file [project.yaml](projects/project.yaml) in the projects folder.
-It looks like the folllowing:
+It looks like the following:

 ```yaml
 apiVersion: argoproj.io/v1alpha1